ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-broadcast-to-facebook.md

 ### Broadcasting to Pages and Groups

-Ecamm Live will automatically list Pages and Groups that you manage in the <samp>Post to</samp> menu.
+Ecamm Live lists Pages and Groups that you administer in the <samp>Post to</samp> menu.
 When broadcasting to a Page or a Group, you must first be an administrator of the destination.
 If you have trouble broadcasting, check if you are an admin.
-If you are the admin of a Page and you're trying to broadcast to the Page's Group please verify you are listed as an admin of the group as well.
-This is not necessarily the case when using Facebook's web-based Live broadcast tools, but it is a limitation Facebook imposes on apps and services that use their API, such as Ecamm Live.
-Additionally, broadcasting to Events is no longer supported by Facebook through the API.
+If you are the admin of a Page and you're trying to broadcast to the Page's Group please verify you are listed as an admin of the Group as well.

+### Broadcasting to Events

+As of April 2018, Facebook has removed the ability for 3rd party apps, like Ecamm Live, to broadcast to Events.

 <aside markdown="1" class="notice">
 #### A note about delay in Live broadcasts